antoinepieren/webtoon/README.md

 This will create the webtoon.sqlite database and setup

 ## 3. Firefox
 The program uses firefox to find the chapters on the internet, so it has to be installed.
-If you have issues with firefox, find the path of the executable and paste it in the "firefoxPath" property in credentials.json
+If, once the installation is complete, the webscraping isn't working because of firefox, find the path of the executable and paste it in the "firefoxPath" property in credentials.json

 ## 4. Initializing the Discord bot
 If you never did this, it could take a while.